-POLICY: Grade Appeal Volume: I

-Section: 2.9

-Responsible Office: Academics Originally Issued: August 2022

-Revised: April 2024
+POLICY: Grade Appeal Volume: I Section: 2.9 Responsible Office: Academics Originally Issued: August 2022 Revised: April 2024

 Parker University provides a mechanism for grade appeals.
 The process respects the judgment of faculty members, and protects the interests of students in instances where inappropriate criteria are used to determine a grade or where a faculty member does not adhere to stated procedures or grading standards.
 A grade appeal may apply to a final course grade or a graded assessment.
 The assignment of a grade is the sole right and responsibility of the instructor, reflecting his or her careful and deliberate judgment.
 Assigned grades are presumed to be correct.
 Students have the right to appeal a grade they feel was assigned in error or is perceived as prejudiced, arbitrary, or discriminatory.
 As this is an educational proceeding and not a legal proceeding, no other advocate may be present on behalf of either party.
 The student is responsible for knowing and initiating the grade appeal process; the burden of proof rests on the student.
 The student must file a grade appeal for a final grade or a graded assessment with the appropriate party as indicated below within three days from the date which the grade was received.
 Documented extenuating circumstances (such as medical complications or recall to military duty) may extend this timeline.
-Students needing assistance with the appeal process due to a disability or language barrier should contact the Coordinator of Accessibility and Inclusion before beginning the process.
+Students needing assistance with the appeal process.